aditikilledar/StonksQuest/README.md

 ## 🛠️ Technologies Used

-- **React: For building a responsive, interactive frontend.
+- **React**: For building a responsive, interactive frontend.
-- **TypeScript: Ensures robust, type-safe code for reliability and maintainability.
+- **TypeScript**: Ensures robust, type-safe code for reliability and maintainability.

 Start trading now and see if you can master the market! 📊